Aceinna/docs_openrtk/algorithms/MeasurementModel.rst

 ^^^^^^^^^^^^

 Heading is also provided directly from the GPS messages.
-The four messages currently decoded by the IMU381/OpenIMU firmware provide true heading via messages listed in Table 6.
+The four messages currently decoded by the IMU381/OpenIMU firmware provide true heading via messages listed in Table.

-.. table:: **Table 6: GPS Messaging and Heading Measurement**
+.. table:: **GPS Messaging and Heading Measurement**

     +------------+-----------------------+----------------------------------+-------------+
     | **System** | **Message**           | **Description**                  | **Units**   |